 The Special Educational Needs and Disability Act.

-metadata schema for describing photographic collections.
+An extensive metadata schema for describing photographic collections.
 See

 A software method of increasing the definition of edges in an image by increasing the contrast of the image.
 There is a trade-off when performing sharpening: as the image sharpness is increased, the subtleties of gradation between the darkest and lightest elements of the image are reduced. the result is a more "contrasty" picture.